eknoorpreet/pdf-take-home-navbar/design-system-guide.md

 - Customization: Props like `brandName`, `navLinks`, `logo` and theme-related colors allow developers to adapt it without modifying internal logic.
 Furthermore, `onNavItemClick` prop allows developers to pass in custom functions to the component.
 - Responsiveness: Using `mobileBreakpoint` ensures appropriate behavior across different screen sizes.
 - Accessibility: Features like keyboard navigation (`Escape` key handling), focus indicators, and ARIA attributes ensure usability for all users.
-- State Management: The `isMenuOpen` state provides a clear separation of concerns, making mobile menu handling predictable.
+- State Management: Ultimately, the application will have more components, which is why, the theming is handled via context to avoid prop drilling.
+Furthermore, the `isMenuOpen` state provides a clear separation of concerns, making mobile menu handling predictable.

 ## Managing Long-term Maintenance